shieldgenerator7/DnD-Stories/Agranari/SpeciesList.md

 Dex, Wis

-Racial Ability: Reality Bend.
+Species Ability: Reality Bend.
 As an action, turn 1 thing within 5ft of you into another thing.

 Feat (M): Antlers: Str, Con, Cha